willduff/mixedreality-enthusiast-guide/docs/learn-mixed-reality.md

 ---
-title: Learn mixed reality
+title: Learn Mixed Reality
-description:
-ms.topic: article
-keywords:
+description: Describes how to run the Learn Mixed Reality app, which teaches you how to use and navigate Windows Mixed Reality. ms.topic: article
+keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, Tutorial, Get started
 ---